linode/docs/docs/guides/tools-reference/tools/check-disk-usage-on-linux-with-dust-command/index.md

     dust -i

-### Showing More Than the Default Number of Directories in dust
+### Show More Than the Default Number of Directories in dust

 By default, Dust takes into account the terminal height when determining how many entries to display.
 To adjust the number of rows in the display, use the `-n` option.
 For example, `dust -n 30` displays 30 directories instead of the default number.